Post Summary: The Best Sleeping Bags for Backpacking and Camping

 - Material: Water-resistant polyester

-This synthetic bag is the perfect option for anyone just starting out in backpacking.
+This synthetic bag is the perfect option for anyone just starting out in backpacking or traveling on a budget.
 Synthetic-filled bags (opposed to down-filled) are often easier to maintain and a bit more water-resistant, which makes them perfect for overnight trips or a weekend adventure.

 The REI Co-Op Trailbreak 20 is a warm, packable, and lightweight sleeping bag, without breaking the bank.
 This synthetic-filled bag is water-resistant, weighs in at about 3lbs, and will keep you warm in up to 20-degree temperatures.